Why Grow Lights?

 - 【Multiple remote control functions】Veg/Bloom/All button - the most appropriate light for different stages of plants.
 Timer - customize the time of the light ON/OFF to make your life more easy.
 Group - choose "group" button to countrol multiple lights of our brand at the same time.
 Replace Thermometer and hygrometer - real time measure the temperature and humidity of the planting scene.

 - 【Veg & Bloom & All】Veg (430-660nm) for plants are in the germination stage or beginning of the leaf stage, Bloom (430-740nm) for the plant in the flowering and fruiting stages.Veg and Bloom can be used together (All) to encourage maximum growth performance from seedling to harvest.

-- 【Daisy Chain Design】The 1500w LED grow light with daisy chain design allows multiple lights to connect in parallel at the same time.
-No additional cords is needed, the daisy chained cord is universal and is the same as the US power cord which in included with your purchase. just simply plug in the provided power cord into the second light's outlet to achieve connection among multiple units,Please note in order to ensure safety, we suggest connecting not more than 3pcs to each other.
+- 【Daisy Chain Design】 Allows multiple lights to connect in parallel at the same time,no additional cords is needed, the daisy chained cord is universal,just simply plug in the provided power cord into the second light's outlet to achieve connection among multiple units.We suggest connecting not more than 3pcs units in order to ensure safety.

 - Always check PAR diagrams!
 If the diagram only shows PPFD for the center of the grow space, be on your guard.
 If they haven’t given the PAR values across the light’s whole footprint, it may be that the light coverage is not very even.
 Unscrupulous, fast buck manufacturers often quote brightness very selectively.